debops/debops/docs/ansible/roles/apt/getting-started.rst

 ``role::apt``
   Main role tag, should be used in the playbook to execute all of the role tasks as well as role dependencies.

+``role::apt:keys``
+  Deploy only keys defined in inventory.
+Usefull, if some keys are expired and the apt role refuses to work.
+Or start using debops on existing hosts with expired keys.